Gaushikmr/Codewayy-Python/README.md

 **Day-5**

-* A program in Python which makes use of the Python error handling, your program should include: ```Try, Except, Raise, Finally keyword```.
+* A program in Python which makes use of the Python error handling, your program should include: Try, Except, Raise, Finally keyword.

 * A program in Python which makes use of the different match functions(min 3) and the sort function for list, tuples, sets etc.